Supported PV types

 A manual configuration method for supporting non-CSI GPD PVs is also available.
 It requires the administrator to configure Kubernetes secrets in the cluster.
 For more details, contact CloudCasa support.

 The CSI driver for “AzureFile” PVs does support snapshot functionality and CloudCasa utilizes it to take snapshots.
-But the CSI driver does not support automatic restores from snapshots.
+However, the CSI driver does NOT support automatic restores from snapshots for clusters with version 1.28 or less.
 Instead, one normally needs to perform the restore in the Azure portal or using the Azure CLI, which is obviously tedious and error prone.
 So CloudCasa supports automatic restores from AzureFile CSI snapshots by natively integrating with the Azure APIs.
-Note that the automatic restore feature requires subscription to a premium service plan.
+Note that clusters with version 1.29 or higher will have the CSI driver that supports automatic restores from snapshots and CloudCasa will utilize this functionality.

 When Google Filestore volumes are configured with CSI, CloudCasa has complete support for snapshot/copy backups and restores.